huge0366/huge0366.github.io/_pages/about.md

 Editorship of Academic Journal
 -----
 1. Advisory Panel Member 2023, Environmental Research Letters.
 2. Special issue editor, Climate of the Past.
-Issue name “International methods and comparisons in climate reconstruction and impacts from archives of societies”
+Issue name "International methods and comparisons in climate reconstruction and impacts from archives of societies"
 3. Special issue editor, Past Global Changes Magazine.
-Issue name “Climate reconstruction and impacts from the archives of societies”, Volume 28(2), Page 33-68, 2020
+Issue name "Climate reconstruction and impacts from the archives of societies", Volume 28(2), Page 33-68, 2020

 Research Supervision
 -----